Skip to content

 Refinement and closure

-After structural reconstruction, I make the final adjustments: shaping sutures on the tip, camouflage grafts when necessary, reduction of alar base if indicated.
-Closure is done in multiple layers with fine threads.
-I apply an external nasal splint (aquaplast) that will remain for seven to ten days.
+After structural reconstruction, I make the final adjustments: shaping sutures on the tip, camouflage grafts when necessary, reduction of alar base if needed.
+Closure is done in multiple layers with fine absorbable sutures.
+I apply an external nasal splint (thermoplastic) that will remain for seven to ten days.

 Recovery from secondary rhinoplasty